TomDemeranville/i2-workshop-2016/README.md

 </ol>
 <p>For this workshop, we will  be using the online tool <a href="https://developers.google.com/oauthplayground/">Google OAuth Playground</a>.</p>
 <p align="right" style="font-size:9px"><a href="#top">-top-</a></p>

+<a name="4-public-api"></a>
+# 4. Explore the public API (30 min)
+_ACTIVITY_

+TODO: Use swagger to explore the API - read the record for your recently created test account.
+Use the live version to search the live registry for a DOI prefix.

 [//]: # (---------OAUTH BASICS---------)
 <a name="4-oauth-basics"></a>